Sondre071/Read-Menu/README.md

 The only parameter requirement is that at least one option is passed in somehow.
 The rest is optional.

 - Options: An array of options to be placed in the middle.
-- ExitOption: A string to be placed at the end, and returned when exiting the menu using `esc` or `q`.
+- ExitOption: A string to be placed at the end, and returned when exiting the menu using `esc`, `q` or `h`.
 - Header: A string to render the title of the menu screen.
 - HeaderWidth: The number of columns the menu title will be added to.
   - Defauls to 40.